Chilldose/COMET/README.md

 UniDAQ
 ```

-If you run a development version locally, execute the `main.py` module:
+If you run a development version locally, execute the `main` module (not the file):

 ```
-python UniDAQ/main.py
+python -m UniDAQ.main
 ```

 ## How to Use